Joash09/tiny_ALU/README.md

 # tiny_ALU

-A simple 8 bit Arthimetic Logic Unit (ALU) for the purposes of learning.
-The ALU currently only has functionality for addition, subtraction, equal and magnitude comparison.
+A simple and from first principles 8 bit Arthimetic Logic Unit (ALU) for the purposes of learning.
+The ALU currently only has functionality for addition, subtraction, equal and magnitude comparison and logical left shift.
-See ALU_tb for simulation.
+See ALU_tb for simulation results.
 Haven't synthesized yet.

 ## Wishlist / TODO